MatthijsKamstra/haxejs/haxe/choosing-a-code-editor.md

 # Choosing a Code Editor

-Once Haxe has been [installed](), it is helpful to choose an integrated development environment (IDE) with good support for Haxe and OpenFL development.
+Once Haxe has been [installed](installation.md) (yes you should do that first!).
+It is helpful to choose an integrated development environment (IDE) with good support for Haxe and OpenFL development.

 Although you can write code using even a simple text editor, a quality IDE can provide code completion (code hints), shortcuts to build and test your projects, and other tools to give you a great coding experience.